MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-2.md

 This step in the tutorial explains how to use a service principal password to access an Azure resource.

-## Create a service principal with a password
+## Create a service principal containing a password

 The default behavior of [az ad sp create-for-rbac](/cli/azure/ad/sp#az_ad_sp_create_for_rbac) is to create a service principal with a random password.